Amazon CloudWatch

 metric_namespace

 An optional string representing the CloudWatch namespace for the metrics.
-See Metrics Tutorial section below for a full configuration.
+See the Metrics tutorial section for a full configuration.

 metric_dimensions

 A list of lists containing the dimension keys that will be applied to all metrics.
-The values within a dimension set MUST also be members on the root-node.
+The values within a dimension set must be members on the root-node.
 For more information about dimensions, see Dimension and Dimensions.
-In the fluent-bit config, metric_dimensions is a comma and semicolon separated string.
+In the Fluent Bit configurations, metric_dimensions is a comma and semicolon separated string.
 If you have only one list of dimensions, put the values as a comma separated string.
 If you want to put list of lists, use the list as semicolon separated strings.
-For example, if you set the value as 'dimension_1,dimension_2;dimension_3', we will convert it as [[dimension_1, dimension_2],[dimension_3]]
+For example, if you set the value as dimension_1,dimension_2;dimension_3, Fluent Bit converts it as [[dimension_1, dimension_2],[dimension_3]].

 sts_endpoint